keyvan-amiri/PGTNet/README.md

 **<a name="part3">3.
 Converting an event log into a graph dataset:</a>**

 This section of the implementation focuses on the conversion of an event log into a graph dataset.
 We already uploaded the resultant graph dataset [here](https://github.com/keyvan-amiri/PGTNet/tree/main/conversion/transformation).
 Therefore, this step can be skipped if you are not intreseted in conducting more experiments with feature engineering.
 In this case, generated graph dataset are automatically downloaded and will be used to train and evaluaate PGTNet for remaining time prediction.
-In order to convert an event log into its corresponding graph dataset (more precisely a [PyG data object](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html), you need to run the same python script with specific arguments:
+In order to convert an event log into its corresponding graph dataset, you need to run the same python script with specific arguments:
 ```
 python GTconvertor.py conversion_configs envpermit.yaml --overwrite true
 ```